cyclog — safely log standard input to status files and log directories

 daemontools later replaced cyclog(1) with multilog(1), which treats its command arguments as a script and has the abilities to do pattern matching and run external commands. cyclog is intended for the commonest, simple, use cases of logging services where there is just one plain logging directory with no bells and whistles.
 As such, it does not implement a script syntax, does not have pattern matching, and does not invoke other programs at all.

-The version 0.53 cyclog(1) used permissions 0644 and 0444 to flag files that had not been written to disc. cyclog adopts the convention employed by the later multilog(1), and thence s6-log(1) and svlog(1).
-This convention changed to using the owner execute permission bit rather than the owner write permission bit as the flag. cyclog does not make use of the execute permission bit itself, but it sets and clears it as appropriate for interoperability with those tools. multilog(1) altered the convention in order to cope with scenarios where it would end up trying to open a read-only file for writing.
+The daemontools version 0.53 cyclog(1) used permissions 0644 and 0444 to flag files that had not been written to disc. cyclog adopts the convention employed by the later multilog(1), and thence s6-log(1) and svlog(1).
+This convention changed to using the owner execute permission bit rather than the owner write permission bit as the flag. cyclog sets and clears the execution bit as appropriate for interoperability with those tools, and uses it itself for the same purpose. multilog(1) altered the convention in order to cope with scenarios where it would end up trying to open a read-only file for writing.

 daemontools' and daemontools-encore's multilog(1) uses a timer with only microsecond resolution, and for the same events will thus produce different timestamps to cyclog.